zevenet/zproxy/README.md

 ```
 #### Benchmark

-The tests bellow was done using two backends running nginx and a running zproxy / pound / haproxy in an Intel  i5-6500, 4G RAM, 16 GB MSata.
+The tests below was done using two backends running nginx and a running zproxy / pound / haproxy in an Intel  i5-6500, 4G RAM, 16 GB MSata.

 zproxy result:
 ```bash